Dana-Lucas/Strain-Gauge-Rosette-Calculations/README.md

 The strain in the x and y directions and shear strain, as well as strain at 60* were calculated at various pressures given a set of experimental data collected in a thin wall pressure vessel with both open end and closed end conditions.
+Dictionaries were created listing the necessary information at each pressure.

 The following set of equations were used in the calculations: